holderbaum/resume/resume.md

 # Profile of Jakob Holderbaum

-As a Freelance Consultant and Developer, I help customers on site to transform towards an agile approach to Software / Hardware Development.
-By working together with the existing product team, I can focus on building capabilities in the team while working together on delivering value continuously.
+As a Freelance Consultant, Coach and Developer, I help customers on site to transform towards an agile approach to Software / Hardware Development.
+By working together with the existing product team, I can focus on building capabilities in the team while collaborating on delivering value continuously.

 ## I am an Agile Enthusiast.

 I spend my time **continuously delivering** software and hardware systems using **test-first methodologies**.
-Working in close collaboration with fellow developers, designers, business analysts and product owners by **pairing** and **on-site teamwork** is a necessity to successfully realize a product vision.
+Working in close collaboration with fellow developers, designers, business analysts and product owners through **pairing** and **on-site teamwork** is a necessity to successfully realize a product vision.

 ## I am a Generalist.